The 2016 Constitution of the Central African Republic protects the rights to life and to freedom from inhumane treatment. According to Article 3:

 Law enforcement in the Central African Republic is primarily conducted by the National Police (Sûreté Nationale) and the Gendarmerie.
 Following the outbreak of non-international armed conflict in 2012, the Gendarmerie were reorganised and retrained by the United Nations Mission in the Central African Republic (MINUSCA).

-The use of force by law enforcement agencies is not explicitly regulated by domestic law.
+The use of force by law enforcement agencies is not believed to be explicitly regulated by domestic law.
+The content of Act No. 08.016 of 20 May 2008 on the special status of the Central African police is not known.

 There is no independent civilian police oversight body in the Central African Republic.